dkperf/exbtbms/README.md

   btlib of course.

-The btlib.c in this project has modified from the stock btlib.c provided by the github :: btferret project.
+The btlib.c in this project has been modified from the stock btlib.c provided by the github :: btferret project.
 Timestamps have been added to output when DEBUG is on and DEBUG is now off by default.
 Also a new routine setCallback() has been added.